20101301-Alina-Hasan/Parallel-HyperLogLog/README.md

 ## Overview 🚀

+This project demonstrates how to estimate the cardinality (i.e., the number of unique elements) of dataset columns using the **HyperLogLog (HLL)** algorithm with parallel processing for improved performance.

+The example dataset used is a **transactional dataset** containing **54,190 entries** with columns such as `InvoiceNo`, `StockCode`, `Quantity`, `InvoiceDate`, `UnitPrice`, `CustomerID`, and `Country`.
+This dataset is first cleaned by removing duplicate and missing rows, and numeric columns like `Quantity` and `UnitPrice` are standardized using z-score normalization.

-The script loads a transactional dataset, cleans and standardizes it, and then estimates the number of unique elements in selected columns using HyperLogLog sketches, which are computed in parallel using Python's `multiprocessing` module.
+The script performs exploratory data analysis by visualizing the most frequent countries and aggregated customer purchase behaviors.
+Then, it estimates the number of unique elements in selected columns using HyperLogLog sketches, which are computed in parallel with Python's `multiprocessing` module for faster execution.

+While this example uses a transactional dataset, the approach can be applied to **any large dataset** where estimating unique counts efficiently is required.

 ## Features ✨
 - Data cleaning: removing duplicates and missing values